How to Cross Stitch

 - DMC floss

-- size 24 John James tapestry needle, one for each DMC color (other brands OK)
+- size 26 John James tapestry needle, one for each DMC color is recommended but less is also OK! (other brands OK)

 - Stitching hoop, scroll frame or Q-snap (explained later)

 - Velcro (for if you pick a scroll frame only)

 - Floss bobbins, floss spinner, storage box or snack zip lock bags, cardboard phone cards, Tupperware to store your floss

 - printed pattern

 - needle-minder (magnetic pretty that you attach to your fabric or have by your side to hold needles that are not in use)